College of Health and Human Services2017-2018

 - Analyze and promote social, political, and economic policies that influence sustainable environments and reduce human health exposures in a global society.

-This emphasis was designed for the RN who desires to build a professional clinical foundation of practice exploring a selected emphasis relevant to his or her advancement goals.
+This emphasis is designed for the registered nurse (RN) who desires to build a professional foundation of practice exploring a selected emphasis relevant to his or her advancement goals.
 While not a specialty focus, this plan allows the RN with a prior baccalaureate degree to continue to develop expertise within a desired emphasis.

-This emphasis is designed for nurses with a BSN degree and a broad base of experience who want to expand their skills to provide family primary care in rural settings.
+This emphasis is designed for the registered nurse (RN) who has a broad base of experience who wants to expand his or her skills to provide family primary care in rural settings.
 The advanced practice nursing role as a primary care family nurse practitioner includes the components of knowledge and management of client and family care, professional relationships, and health care delivery systems.
 Upon completion of the MS-FNP track or the Post-Master’s FNP Certificate, the graduate qualifies for seeking both national and state certification as a Family Nurse Practitioner.

 Additional Admission Requirements